 I remember using Horizons when I was in school.
-Sis is starting kindergarten this year, and we needed a math program for her.
-When I realized we would have the opportunity to review Horizons Kindergarten Math Set from Alpha Omega Publications, I was really excited!
+I’m homeschooling kindergarten for Sis this year, and we needed a math program for her.
+When I realized we would have the opportunity to do a Horizons Kindergarten Math review from Alpha Omega Publications, I was really excited!
 Sis was, too!

 The Horizons Kindergarten Math set came with two student workbooks and one teacher’s guide.
 The teacher’s guide is very thorough.
 The introduction explains the goal of the curriculum, how it is designed, the development, how several of the best methods are used in the curriculum, an example, and general information.

 Student lessons are designed to be completed in 25-30 minutes.
 With Horizons math curriculum, you will find that concepts are introduced and then reviewed for one week after the presentation.
 For the next two weeks, the concept is then presented again for a couple of lessons.
 The concept is then reviewed ever couple of weeks.
 There is plenty of time for the concept to be reviewed until is mastered.